raphaelluisbachoco/ECE2112_PA4/README.md

 ```
 To narrow down the data to only people with the hometown of Visayas and is in the track of Communication we can use `.loc` on both while narrowing it down to `Name`, `Gender`, `Math`, `Electronics`, `average`.

-Problem A : Visayas Communicataion Dataframe
+Problem A: Visayas Communicataion Dataframe
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt